StorytellerCZ/meteor-cdn/README.md

 with [mup-cloud-front](https://github.com/zodern/mup-cloud-front):

 - Appends `CDN_URL` with a deployment version if available
-- Does not use the CDN for css files.
+- Does not use the CDN for css files by default.
 [See below](#configure-exclusions) how to configure

 Following that this was forked from [zodern/meteor-cdn](https://github.com/zodern/meteor-cdn) which has removed the Blaze helper.